 “Of total global air emissions, shipping accounts for 18 to 30 percent of the nitrogen oxide and 9 percent of the sulphur oxides.”
 There are approximately “100,000 transport ships at sea, of which about 6,000 are large container ships” — which some say emit a disproportionately large amount of these toxic emissions.

 WHY ARE WE BEING DENIED THE DEBATE?

 Can we not at least do the needed research that would tell us exactly how much money this 1920 law adds to the cost of a roll of toilet paper, diapers, food, construction materials and all the rest of Hawaii’s imported goods?

-We find it disheartening that Hawaii’s U.S. Representatives Tulsi Gabbard & Mark Takai and Senator Mazi Hirono immediately dismissed Senator John McCain’s recently proposed Jones Act amendment out-of-hand.
-On January 16th, Senator Hirono made a floor speech opposing the amendment and on January 20, Reps.
-Gabbard & Takai signed this letter opposing it.
+We found it disheartening in 2015, that Hawaii’s U.S. Representatives Tulsi Gabbard & the late Representative Mark Takai and Senator Mazi Hirono immediately dismissed Senator John McCain’s proposed Jones Act amendment out-of-hand.
+On January 16th, 2015, Senator Hirono made a floor speech opposing the amendment and on January 20, 2015 Reps.
+Gabbard & Takai signed this “bipartisan” letter opposing it.
 They all seemingly refuse to even take a casual look at any proposal that would alter the Jones Act.

 Which leads us to wonder why this predisposed opposition?
 Simply put, like everything else political in nature, “campaign contributions” and “vested interests” such as Matson and Crowley Maritime.
 A local and national public debate on The Jones Act is long-past due and seemingly, a debate that the public will have to demand.
 At the moment, it’s being stifled by the special interests and their minions.